segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 To delete your account, go to the [User Settings](https://app.segment.com/settings/user){:target="_blank"} menu, and click **Delete account** at the bottom of the page.

-Please note that, Once the account is deleted you will not have access to the workspaces associated with your account attached to the email address you sign up with.
+Once the account is deleted you will not have access to workspaces associated with your account that are attached to the email address you signed up with.

 ## How do I delete my workspace entirely?